rebelsky/csc207c/_mps/sorting.md

 **Do we get to know what's different rounds of testing your competition will have?**

 > I'm likely to do something like the `compete` aspect in `SortTools`.

+**How different should our own sorting algorithm be from already existing algorithms to be considered "our own"?
+Can we implement an already existing algorithm that is not already included in the project?**

+It can be similar.
+I'd like you to play with what changes you can make to extant algorithms to make them work better (and/or what other ideas you can come up with).

+**What do you mean by creating your own sort?
+Does it mean that I can scan the whole array, and choose a fitting sorting technique based on the features?
+Or actually, create a new sorting technique similar to the ones we are implementing in part b?**

+> I'd suggest a combination.
+Yes, you can pre-assess the data.
+You might choose to break the array up into parts and sort different parts with different algorithms.
+You could even just find ways to optimize one of the basic algorithms.

+**Could our own algorithm use the other sorting algorithms we implemented?**

+> Certainly.
+But I'd like you to copy over any code so that I can just use your one `.java` file.

+**What aspects of a sorting algorithm might we consider to create a different one?**

+> Whatever you think is useful.
+You should be prepared to sort any type of values as long as we have a comparator for them, so you can't design something based on, say, how you might partition integers.

 ### Sam's implementations